Learn How to Email Your Resume With Samples and Proven Templates

 Effective Subject Line

 Crafting the right subject line is just as crucial as the email body when sending your resume.
 Clearly stating your intent in the subject line is essential for making a good impression.
-A well-defined subject line helps prevent your email from landing in the spam folder.
+An effective subject line helps prevent your email from landing in the spam folder.
 Additionally, including your name and the job title you're applying for makes it easier for employers to manage their inboxes.
 This way, if they need to search for your email later, they can quickly locate it by searching your name or the job title.

 Here are some sample subject lines for emailing your resume: